Disheen/ChatUp/README.md

 ```
 <br>
 3. Now Enter a nickname and start your chatting.
+4. <br>
-4. Admin has the right to kick(remove user from chat) and ban(remove permanently) from the chat room
+5. Admin has the right to kick(remove user from chat) and ban(remove permanently) from the chat room

 <hr>